 3. Falling for Attractive Payment Plans Without Understanding Risk

-Strong bookings do not always mean strong collections.
+High bookings do not always mean strong execution.

 7. Underestimating Total Cost of Ownership